Ceramic Implants · For patients from Malmö

 How an implant trip from Malmö usually works

-Send us your situation and any existing records or x-rays.
-We reply in English and tell you what we'll need.
+Send your situation and any x-rays you have.
+We respond in English and tell you what the next step is.

 How many trips will I need?